EmpressEducation/empress-educators/docs/style/language-and-grammar/cross-reference.md

 # **Cross-reference**

 !!!
 Summary
-    Use cross-references to guide readers to related information.
+    Use cross-references to guide students to related information.

-In general, cross-references link to non-essential information that adds to the reader's understanding.
+In general, cross-references link to non-essential information that adds to the student's understanding.

 ___